Bhutasamkhya system

 The earliest evidence of this system is found in Yavanajataka, a versification of a Greek astronomical text dated to the early centuries CE.

-Limited use of Bhutasamkhya is seen in some Puranas, for example Bhagavata Mahatmya of Padma Purana (6.66) uses the word 'nagaaha to refer to "seven days", i.e. naga "mountain" is used as a synonym of "seven" (because of the "seven principal mountains" or kula-giri), an usage already found in medieval recensions of the Surya Siddhanta.
+Limited use of Bhutasamkhya is seen in some Puranas, for example Bhagavata Mahatmya of Padma Purana (6.66) uses the word 'nagaaha to refer to "seven days", i.e. naga "mountain" is used as a synonym of "seven" (because of the "seven principal mountains" or kula-giri), a usage already found in medieval recensions of the Surya Siddhanta.
 It is found throughout the Indian Buddhist Kalacakra Tantra literature.